Your Guide To Superannuation In Australia

 The simple answer is ‘Yes’!

-You can pay extra money into your super fund – and many people do!
-You can either ask your employer to pay additional money from your pre-tax salary, or pay in extra yourself.
-Extra payments are a great way to increase your retirement income.
-It can also help you pay less tax along the way.
-We’d suggest speaking to a financial planner to see whether this is something suited to your circumstances.
+You can pay extra money into your super fund – and many people do.
+You can either ask your employer to pay additional money from your pre-tax salary, or deposit extra money directly, by yourself.
+Extra payments can be a great way to increase your retirement income.
+This might also help you pay less tax along the way!
+Speak to a financial planner to see if this is something suited to your circumstances.

-Read more about extra payments, caps and which additional payments can be claimed on your tax return:
+Read more about extra payments, caps and which additional payments you can claim on your tax return:

 Superannuation FAQ: